Gerald Willet

 Gerald (Jerry) Leroy Willet (October 31, 1934 – September 10, 2017) was an American politician, businessman, and heavy equipment operator.

 Willet was born in Duluth, Minnesota.
-He grew up on a farm in rural Laporte, MN and graduated from Laporte High School in Laporte, Minnesota in 1952.
-After high school, he traveled the United States working as a heavy equipment operator until 1964.
+He grew up on a farm in rural Laporte, Minnesota and graduated from Laporte High School in 1952.
+After high school, he traveled to the United States working as a heavy equipment operator until 1964.
 He then moved his family back to Minnesota where he owned and operated a furniture store in Park Rapids, Minnesota.
 He served on the Civil Air Patrol.
 Willet served in the Minnesota Senate from 1971 to 1988 and was a Democrat.
 He was then appointed by the Governor, Rudy Perpich, as the Commissioner of the Minnesota Pollution Control Agency.
 Willet died at the Frazee Care Center in Frazee, Minnesota.